Malobika8/All-In-One/DSA/DS/Stack/Concept-Q2.md

 - Third element 11 has nothing greater or the same, so the answer is -1.
 - Fourth element 6 has 10 as value wise closes, so the answer is 10
 - Similarly, we get values for the fifth and sixth elements.

+# Nearest smaller to left

+# Nearest smaller to right